wangpeipei90/wangpeipei90.github.io/PaperReviews.md

 * [Findings from GitHub: Methods, Datasets and Limitations](#GithubStudy) MSR 2016

 <a name="seForml"></a>
+# Software engineering for machine learning: a case study
 Title: Software engineering for machine learning: a case study

 The research paper from ICSE this paper talking about challenges in SE for ML.